DEFRA/biodiversity-net-gain-service-acceptance-tests/README.md

 # biodiversity-net-gain-service-acceptance-tests

-A repository for storing acceptance tests (For regression testing of the Biodiversity Net Gain Register Project)
+A repository for storing acceptance tests (For testing the front end of the Biodiversity Net Gain Register Project)

 # **Prerequisites**